openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 ##9.
 Central web portal requirements

-* Publication of all Requests and their resolutions separately from Questions (it is recommended to notably highlight this in the user interface).
+* Publication of all Claims and their resolutions separately from Questions (it is recommended to notably highlight this in the user interface).
 * Publication of a separate complaint register indicating the complaint identifier, the complainant, the Procuring entity, consideration status, and link to complaint’s document.
 * Publication of all Complaints and their resolutions separately from Questions (it is recommended to notably highlight this in user interface).
-They may be combined with Requests or published separately.
+They may be combined with Claims or published separately.